 - Multi-stage changes were made to the anti-monopoly law, including efforts to make merger control rules more comprehensive and transparent; and

-- The concepts of debt-to-equity conversion, irrevocable power of attorney and option agreements, as well as terms similar to representations and indemnities, were introduced.
+- The concepts of debt-to-equity conversion, irrevocable power of attorney and option agreements, escrow accounts, as well as terms similar to representations and indemnities, were introduced.

-In addition, Russian laws regulating foreign investment into the country were recently amended through the Law on Amendments (Federal Law 165-FZ, July 18 2017), which could tighten control over foreign investment in Russia and, if not clarified, have a chilling effect on inbound M&A activity in Russia.
+In addition, Russian laws regulating foreign investment into the country were significantly amended through the Law on Amendments (Federal Law 165-FZ, July 18 2017), which could tighten control over foreign investment in Russia and, if not clarified, or if the enforcement practice turns to be negative, have a chilling effect on inbound M&A activity in Russia.
 Most importantly, pursuant to the Law on Amendments, any transaction undertaken by a foreign investor with respect to any Russian company may require prior approval from a commission headed by the prime minister and consisting of representatives of various state authorities, should the prime minister determine that such approval is required for national defence and state security reasons.
 Previously, only transactions involving foreign investors acquiring control over companies operating in the so-called ‘strategic’ sectors or certain other transactions conducted by foreign states or international organisations required the commission’s approval.
 The legislation is clearly intended to be similar to US and other laws allowing the government to reject foreign investment if such investment raises security concerns.
-The Law on Amendments entered into force in July 2017 and, to our knowledge, no official guidance is yet available.

 What legislation governs M&A in your jurisdiction?